Korah: Korah's parable

 Moses and Korah, 1466 manuscript miniature, National Library of Poland.

 Korah incited all the people against Moses, arguing that it was impossible to endure the laws Moses had instituted.
 He told them the following parable: "A widow, the mother of two young daughters, had a field.
-When she came to plow it, Moses told her not to plow it with an ox and an ass together; when she came to sow it, Moses told her not to sow it with mingled seeds; At the time of harvest she had to leave unreaped the parts of the field prescribed by the Law, while from the harvested grain she had to give the priest the share due to him.
-The woman sold the field and with the proceeds bought two sheep.
-But the first-born of these she was obliged to give to Aaron the priest; and at the time of shearing he required the first of the fleece also.
+When she came to plow it, Moses told her not to plow it with an ox and an ass together; when she came to sow it, Moses told her not to sow it with mingled seeds.
+At the time of harvest she had to leave unreaped the parts of the field prescribed by the Law, while from the harvested grain she had to give the priest the share due to him.
+The woman sold the field and, with the proceeds, bought two sheep.
+But the first-born of these she was obliged to give to Aaron the priest; and at the time of shearing, he required the first of the fleece also.
 The widow said: 'I cannot bear this man's demands any longer.
 It will be better for me to slaughter the sheep and eat them.'
 But Aaron came for the shoulder, the two cheeks, and the maw.
 The widow then vehemently cried out: 'If you persist in your demand, I declare them devoted to the Lord.'
 Aaron replied: 'In that case the whole belongs to me', whereupon he took away the meat, leaving the widow and her two daughters wholly unprovided for".

-The question how it was possible for a wise man like Korah to be so imprudent as to rebel is explained by the fact that he was deceived through his own prophetic ability.
+The question of how it was possible for a wise man like Korah to be so imprudent as to rebel is explained by the fact that he was deceived through his own prophetic ability.
 He had foreseen that the prophet Samuel would be his descendant, and therefore concluded that he himself would escape punishment.
 But he was mistaken; for, while his sons escaped, he perished.